0f27/qe/README.md

 - Accepts `qemu-system-x86_64` arguments, like `-snapshot`.
 - Can create and pass folders or files to VM with the help of `mkisoifs` command (should be installed on your system).
 - Use it with the `-n` flag to generate and print a qemu command for manual editing.
-- Requires no dependencies other than python3 for main functionality.
+- Requires no dependencies other than plain python3 for main functionality (you still have to install Qemu, as it is a Qemu launcher).
 - Currently supports GNU Linux only.
 It worked on Windows, but the focus is on GNU Linux.
 MacOS commands not implemented but planned.

 ## Installation